arkeodev/nlp/README.md

 - **Embeddings**: This section explores the transformative world of embeddings in natural language processing, detailing both word-based and context-based embedding models.
 Through practical examples and code snippets, it elucidates how embeddings capture semantic and syntactic nuances of language, significantly enhancing the machine's understanding of text.

+- **Tokenisation**: A Jupyter notebook that explores the fundamentals of tokenization in NLP, addressing its critical role in preprocessing textual data, overcoming multilingual challenges, various tokenization techniques, and practical applications.

 ### Coming Soon

 - **Transformers from Scratch (DRAFT)**: A detailed Jupyter notebook that introduces the concept, architecture, and implementation of transformer models from the ground up.
 This notebook serves as a comprehensive guide for anyone looking to understand the workings of one of the most influential models in modern NLP.